Peʻa: Non-Samoans and the peʻa

 It is extremely rare for non-Samoans to receive the peʻa or the malu.
-Tongan nobility of the Tu'i Kanokupolu dynasty established the practice of peʻa tattooing among Tongan aristocracy in the pre-contact era.
-There are stories of Tongan royalty, Tu'i Tonga Fatafehi Fakauakimanuka and King George Tupou I of the ritual under Samoan tufuga ta tatau.
+Tongan nobility of the Tuʻi Kanokupolu dynasty established the practice of peʻa tattooing among Tongan aristocracy in the pre-contact era.
+There are stories of Tongan royalty, Tuʻi Tonga Fatafehi Fakauakimanuka and King George Tupou I of the ritual under Samoan tufuga ta tatau.
 European beachcombers and runaway sailors were the first non-Polynesians to receive the peʻa during the early 1800s; among the earliest non-Polynesians to receive the peʻa was an American named Mickey Knight, as well as a handful of Europeans and Americans who had jumped ship, were abandoned, or visited Samoa.
 During the colonial era when Samoa fell under German rule, several Europeans underwent the peʻa ritual, including Englishman Arthur Pink, Erich Schultz-Ewerth (the last German governor of Samoa), and a number of German colonial officials.
 In more recent times, many afakasi (half Samoans) and other non-Samoan men have become soga'imiti, including Noel Messer, FuneFe'ai Carl Cooke, Rene Persoons and artist Tony Fomison, (1939–1990), one of New Zealand's foremost painters, who received a peʻa in 1979.
 It is also known that several women, such as Karina Persoons, received a malu from tufuga Su'a Sulu'ape Petelo.